 Motor Learning/Motor Control

-There are advances in stroke rehabilitation that significantly assist stroke patients in gaining mobility and independence.
+There are advances in stroke physical rehabilitation that significantly assist stroke patients in gaining mobility and independence in Miami, FL, and beyond!

 According to the American Heart Association, a stroke occurs when a blood vessel that carries oxygen and nutrients to the brain cannot get the blood and oxygen it needs, so it starts to die.